dhellmann/pymotw/PyMOTW/profile/index.rst

     :synopsis: Performance analysis of Python programs.

 :Purpose: Performance analysis of Python programs.
-:Python Version: 1.4 and later, these examples are for Python 2.5
+:Available In: 1.4 and later, these examples are for Python 2.5

 The :mod:`profile` and :mod:`cProfile` modules provide APIs for collecting and analyzing statistics about how Python source consumes